google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 {% link_sample _code/box-move-js.html %}See sample{% endlink_sample %}

 This code starts to become very complex and difficult to manage as you try to expand it to cover more cases, so generally speaking you will benefit from choosing one of the many JavaScript libraries available for animation.
 If you are using jQuery in your project already, you will likely benefit from sticking with it and using the [`.animate()`](http://api.jquery.com/animate/) functions.
-If, on the other hand, you’re in need of a dedicated library then look at [Greensock’s TweenMax](https://github.com/greensock/GreenSock-JS/tree/master/src/minified), which is both powerful and lightweight.
+If, on the other hand, you’re in need of a dedicated library then look at [Greensock’s TweenMax](https://github.com/greensock/GreenSock-JS/tree/master/src/minified), which is  very powerful.
+There is a lightweight form of it, called TweenLite, which is friendlier from a file size point of view.

-Since you are in total control of the elements styles at every step you can slow down the animation, pause it, stop it, reverse it and manipulate it as you see fit.
+Since with JavaScript animations you are in total control of the elements styles at every step you can slow down the animation, pause it, stop it, reverse it and manipulate it as you see fit.

 {% include modules/nextarticle.liquid %}